 The more people are pressed for time, the more they hate running errands.
 Therefore, you can start a business to run errands for them.
 For instance, you can pick up groceries, take the dog to the vet, pick up kids from daycare, and chauffeur older kids to the mall or to a friend’s house.
 You need to be a jack-of-all-trades, but it’s actually rather easy work.

 How to Get Started: Seniors, upper-middle class families, and busy parents are all part of this target market.
 You’ll need a reliable car and good references, as some of your duties may involve handling other people’s money.
 You might also want to consider offering a “senior discount” to get your foot in the door, or even working for free for the first few jobs in order to get some great testimonials.
 Use TaskRabbit and Craigslist to search for opportunities.
+If you’ve already turned 18 you can become an Instacart shopper, delivering groceries to customers.

 7. Moving Assistant